This post is sponsored by Cricut. All opinions expressed are my own.

 - EasyPress Mat

-The cut file to make this shirt is completely ready to go in Cricut Design Space!
-I have the file is sized with a width of 10.5 inches.
-If this size works for you then you can select Make It.
-If you need to adjust the sizing, select customize.
+The cut file for this shirt is ready to use in Cricut Design Space!
+I have the file sized to 10.5 inches wide.
+If this size works for you, select Make It.
+If you need to adjust the sizing, select Customize.

 Place the iron-on shiny side down on the light-grip mat, and make sure you select Mirror Image before you begin the cut.
 Follow the prompts in Cricut Design Space to cut the image out.